frankpulido/AppointmentManager/README.md

 RAILPACK_PHP_EXTENSIONS="calendar"
 ```

+**How it works:**
+- Railpack reads RAILPACK_PHP_EXTENSIONS during build time
+- Automatically installs the listed extensions (comma-separated: gd,redis,calendar,zip)
+- Available for all deploys, no scripts needed

 - **Step 4**: Then we can modify the railway.json file in our Laravel project adding to the deploy section : 1. the migrate/seed artisan command to the startCommand and a 2. the cronSchedule :
 ```json
 {